alex-courtis/wideriver/README.md

 `--border-width-monocle` *pixels*
 Border width for monocle layout, default `0`, minimum `0`.

+`--border-width-smart-gaps` *pixels*
+Border width for when smart gaps hides the gaps for all layouts except monocle, default `0`, minimum `0`.
+Has no effect if `--no-smart-gaps`.

 `--border-color-focused` `0x`*RRGGBB*\[*AA*\]
 Border color for focused views in all layouts excluding monocle, default `0x93a1a1`.